abaer123/gitlab-agent/README.md

 `agentk` authenticates to GitLab using a token.
 That token also encodes agent's identity.
 It must be possible to rotate the token but keep the identity of the agent.

+We use the agent's name to fetch the configuration for the agent.
+For example, a folder called `agentk/AGENT_NAME` holds the configuration for the agent `AGENT_NAME`.

 Each cluster has an identity too.
-The agent learns the identifier from the configuration it fetches.
+Identity of the cluster is also encoded in the token.

 ### Permissions within the cluster